sxyu/Quaternion-SR-UKF/README.md

 ## Credits

-Parts of this implementation are based on `sfwa/UKF`.
+Significant parts of this implementation are based on [sfwa/ukf](https://github.com/sfwa/ukf).
 Publications referenced include:

 - Kraft, "A Quaternion-based Unscented Kalman Filter for Orientation Tracking", 2003
 - Van der Merwe and Wan, "The Square-root Unscented Kalman Filter for state and Parameter-estimation", 2001